yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 3:** Click on `Inject Payload` and your Switch will now boot into the Hekate custom bootloader.

 > **NOTE:** If you see a vertical text-based menu appearing on your Switch's display, some of the Hekate files might not be stored in the correct places in your microSD card.
 Use the `Volume` buttons to navigate through the Hekate menu and select `Power off` using the `Power` button to turn off the console.
 Make sure that the files in your microSD card match up with the images shown in [Preparing the microSD Card](#preparing-the-microsd-card) and then try again.

+## Formatting the microSD Card to FAT32 (Recommended)

+We'll now format the microSD card to `FAT32` using **Hekate**.
+> **NOTE:** The `exFAT` file system is not recommended for regular usage on the Switch, as it's prone to file corruption.
+Large capacity microSD cards are usually formatted as `exFAT` by default.

+**Step 1:** In the Hekate Home menu, tap on the `Tools` tab and select `Partition SD Card`.
+> Hekate's partition manager will temporarily store all files into memory and place them back into the microSD card after the formatting process by default.
+Keep in mind that Hekate can only automatically back up data from the card as long as it's less than 4 GB in total size.

+**Step 2:** Tap `OK` on the pop-up and then tap `Next Step`.

+**Step 3:** Tap `Start` to start the formatting process.
+After the safety timer, press the `Power` button.

+**Step 4:** Once the formatting process has completed, tap `OK`.
+> If you have backed up your `Nintendo` folder, you can select the `SD UMS` option from the Partition Manager menu to mount the microSD card to your computer and place it back in there.
+Once you're done, safely eject the drive and then tap `Close` and `OK` on your Switch to proceed with the last step.

+**Step 5:** Tap `Close` and lastly `Home` to return to the Hekate Home menu.

 ## Backing up Switch NAND (Optional)